When Ezra was only a few months old we discovered that his skin was slowly getting red patches on his face.

 It was terrifying.
 It was overwhelming.
 I felt completely hopeless, defeated and so sad for not being able to take his pain away.
 I stopped taking the kids out because I couldn't take the questions and the judgmental stares.
 I started washing Ezra's clothing and bedding in free and clear detergent and no dryer sheets (something we learned from my husband's dermatologist).
 Ezra had to wear socks on his hands to keep him from scratching his red spots raw.
 He would scratch them so hard they would bleed.
 He wouldn't sleep long stretches because he would wake up scratching his itches.
 I would nurse and rock him to sleep many times during the night.
 I would cover him with aquaphor and wished I could take every itch away from his tiny body.
 He had just recovered from having RSV where he needed breathing treatments with a nebulizer every few hours and now this?

 When we got home I started his lotions and potions (what my mother calls them) and did as much internet research as I could.
 I had already looked up a lot while waiting for the dermatologist appointment, but now I had names and a diagnosis.
-I researched car seats and their coatings and found out that Britax and Orbit Baby were the only two manufacturers that agreed to not sell car seats with those harmful coatings staring January 1, 2013.
-So I went to Buy Buy Baby and searched every car seat box in their rafters to find a car seat that was manufactured in 2013.
+I researched car seats and their coatings and found out that Britax, Orbit Baby and Clek were the only three manufacturers that have stated they won't sell any car seats containing brominated flame retardants staring January 1, 2013.
+So I went to Buy Buy Baby and searched every car seat box in their rafters to find a car seat that was manufactured in 2013 (this was in February 2013, so most of their inventory was manufactured in 2012).
 The salesman thought I was NUTS.
 I was so sad to get rid of Ezra's car seat because I had spent so much time revamping it from when it was one of the twins' car seats, but I didn't even hesitate if it would make Ezra better.

 Immediately Ezra started feeling better.
 He (and I) started sleeping better.
 Things were working.